Stanisław Gustaw Jaster: Death

 Although the surviving soldiers were forbidden from contacting one another, Bogna relayed Jaster's request for a meeting, and Wiktor agreed.
 The meeting took place on 12 July 1943, around 6:00 PM, near the corner of Nowogrodzka and Krucza streets.
 At some point during the conversation between Wiktor and Hel, a German police car pulled up.
 Both soldiers were dragged into the vehicle, which immediately drove off towards the Gestapo headquarters at 25 Szuch Avenue.
 The event was allegedly witnessed by the adjutant to the Commander-in-Chief of the Home Army, Captain Ryszard Jamontt-Krzywicki, codenamed Szymon, who was supposed to meet Wiktor at that same time.

 This is the last confirmed information about the fate of Stanisław Jaster.
 A few days after his arrest, his relatives received unofficial news that he had managed to escape from the Germans.
-However, soon after the war, rumors reached them that Hel had been killed by his fellow conspirators in one of the ruined buildings in Warsaw.
-The rumor that Jaster had been accused of treason and executed by the verdict of the Polish Underground was made more credible in the late 1960s in the memoirs of Home Army officers Aleksander Kunicki and Emil Kumor.
+However, soon after the war, rumours reached them that Hel had been killed by his fellow conspirators in one of the ruined buildings in Warsaw.
+The rumour that Jaster had been accused of treason and executed by the verdict of the Polish Underground was made more credible in the late 1960s in the memoirs of Home Army officers Aleksander Kunicki and Emil Kumor.
 However, these accounts do not provide details of the circumstances of his death.
 Moreover, no other sources confirm that the Home Army's counterintelligence conducted an investigation into Hel, nor that his case was brought before the Military Special Court.
 Józef Saski suspected that Jaster's extrajudicial execution was ordered by the aforementioned Captain Szymon, and the sentence was carried out by soldiers from his three-man protective team of the Commander-in-Chief of the Home Army, led by Jerzy Nowakowski, codenamed Jureczek.

 However, this is not the only hypothesis about Hel's fate.
-A German report on the liquidation of the Wachlarz organization mentioned that Stanisław Jaster – an Auschwitz escapee who, after joining Wachlarz, organized the "assassinations of Reichsdeutsche, Volksdeutsche, and informants" – was arrested in Warsaw on 12 July 1943.
+A German report on the liquidation of the Wachlarz organization mentioned that Stanisław Jaster – an Auschwitz escapee who, after joining Wachlarz, organised the "assassinations of Reichsdeutsche, Volksdeutsche, and informants" – was arrested in Warsaw on 12 July 1943.
 Information about Jaster's arrest and an order to remove him from the wanted list also appears in the book of wanted persons issued on 30 September 1943 by the Gestapo in Poznań.
 In light of these documents, it is possible that Jaster was killed by the Germans shortly after his arrest.
 However, the available evidence does not allow for a definitive confirmation of this hypothesis.